Special Considerations for Your Healthcare Web Design

 • Use imagery liberally.
 Keep in mind that most of your visitors aren’t going to be experts on anatomy or medical procedures.
 Help them understand important details about devices and procedures with clear, colorful images and videos.

-Seamless Functionality
+Seamless Website Functionality

 The credibility of your practice is directly related to the functionality of your site.
 A site that crashes, loads slowly, or looks misaligned on a small screen undermines your expertise and trustworthiness.